fabiliria280802/soap-rest-microservice-hotel/README.md

 2. **REST API (Reservation Management)**: Manages the creation, query, and cancellation of reservations.
 3. **Microservice (Inventory Management)**: Allows registering and updating room status.

-Note: This project is developed in Node.js, Python, and Rust.
+Note: This project is developed in Node.js and Rust.
 If you want to see the project in Spanish, you can check the [README-ESP.md](README-ESP.md) file.
 ---

 ## **Project Structure**